Sunny day in the Mission. My friends and I joke

 At will--loft at least--just a Mission balloon.

 Need broad vision more!
-One brief dose alone
+For a brief dose alone

 Won't cure your narrows.
 To know the world, you